nenadmarkus/pico/README.md

 The folder **runtime/** contains all the needed resources to perform object detection in images and video streams using pre-trained classification cascades.
 Specifically, sample applications that performs face detection can be found in the folder **runtime/samples/**.

-Note that the library `picorirt.c` enables rotation invariant object detection.
+Note that the library also enables rotation invariant object detection.
+This option is demonstrated by compiling the samples with a `_ROTATION_INVARIANT_DETECTION_` flag.

 ### Embedding pico runtime within your application